-(b) In order to ensure that individual privacy is protected, no cannabis establishment may record or store a consumer's name, address, purchases, or contact information unless the consumer consents in writing.
-No cannabis establishment may make granting permission for the collection or storage of the above information a condition of a consumer purchasing cannabis from the establishment.

-III.
-Not later than 18 months after the effective date of this chapter, the commission, in consultation with the department, shall develop an informational handout, which cannabis retail outlets shall make available to all consumers, and which shall include information detailed in RSA 318-F:17.

-20The commission shall require all cannabis establishments to utilize an electronic IV.
-21inventory tracking system, including use of a universal product code, for tracking the transfer of 22cannabis and cannabis products between licensed cannabis establishments and the sale of cannabis 23and cannabis products to consumers.
-The system shall ensure an accurate accounting of the 24production, processing, and sale of cannabis and cannabis products and shall enable separate 25tracking of cannabis flowers, immature plants, and other parts of cannabis sold from cannabis 26cultivation facilities.
-The system must allow for the tracking of lab testing results for all cannabis 27and must be capable of swiftly identifying all products involved in a product recall.
-The commission 28may develop and maintain a system that satisfies the requirements of this section, or it may select a 29vendor to develop and maintain a system.

-V. No later than 3 months after the after the effective date of this chapter and quarterly thereafter, the commission shall report to the house commerce and consumer affairs committee and the joint fiscal committee on the commission's progress in establishing procedures for the legalization, regulation, and taxation of cannabis, and the licensing and regulation of cannabis establishments.

-VI.
-No later than 15 months after the effective date of this chapter, and every year thereafter, the commission shall reevaluate the fines and penalties established in RSA 318-F, and
+- (b) In order to ensure that individual privacy is protected, no cannabis establishment may record or store a consumer's name, address, purchases, or contact information unless the consumer consents in writing.
+No cannabis establishment may make granting permission for the collection or storage of the above information a condition of a consumer purchasing cannabis from the establishment. - III.
+Not later than 18 months after the effective date of this chapter, the commission, in consultation with the department, shall develop an informational handout, which cannabis retail outlets shall make available to all consumers, and which shall include information detailed in RSA 318-F:17. - IV.
+The commission shall require all cannabis establishments to utilize an electronic inventory tracking system, including use of a universal product code, for tracking the transfer of cannabis and cannabis products between licensed cannabis establishments and the sale of cannabis and cannabis products to consumers.
+The system shall ensure an accurate accounting of the production, processing, and sale of cannabis and cannabis products and shall enable separate tracking of cannabis flowers, immature plants, and other parts of cannabis sold from cannabis cultivation facilities.
+The system must allow for the tracking of lab testing results for all cannabis and must be capable of swiftly identifying all products involved in a product recall.
+The commission may develop and maintain a system that satisfies the requirements of this section, or it may select a vendor to develop and maintain a system. - V. No later than 15 months after the effective date of this chapter, and every year thereafter, the commission shall reevaluate the fines and penalties established in RSA 318-F, and shall report in writing on its findings and recommendations to the chairpersons of the house of representatives and senate ways and means committees. - VI.
+The commission shall also have the authority to regulate synthetic cannabinoids and intoxicating products derived from hemp. - VII.
+No later than 36 months after the effective date of this section, after receiving input from the cannabis advisory board, the commission shall make written recommendations to the general court regarding the regulation of hemp including: - (a) What hemp products the commission would regulate; - (b) How the products would be regulated, including whether licensure would be required and whether hemp processors and manufacturers should be licensed and regulated by the commission; - (c) Any license fees or other charges that would be assessed on hemp products and license fees assessed on hemp processors and manufacturers;

-1 shall report in writing on its findings and recommendations to the chairpersons of the house of $\mathbf{2}$ representatives and senate ways and means committees.
-3 VII.
-The commission shall also have the authority to regulate synthetic cannabinoids and 4 intoxicating products derived from hemp.
-VIII.
-No later than 36 months after the effective date of this section, after receiving input $\mathbf{5}$ 6 from the cannabis advisory board, the commission shall make written recommendations to the 7general court regarding the regulation of hemp including: 8 (a) What hemp products the commission would regulate; 9 (b) How the products would be regulated, including whether licensure would be required 10 and whether hemp processors and manufacturers should be licensed and regulated by the 11 commission; 12(c) Any license fees or other charges that would be assessed on hemp products and 13license fees assessed on hemp processors and manufacturers; 14(d) The resources required to regulate hemp processors, product manufacturers, hemp 15products, and the retail sale of intoxicating hemp products; and 16(e) The regulations governing the production and the sale of intoxicating ingestible or 17smokable products containing hemp-derived cannabinoids may not be less restrictive than the 18provisions of RSA 318-F or administrative rules enacted pursuant to RSA 541-A. For purposes of 19this section, "intoxicating ingestible or smokable products containing hemp-derived cannabinoids" 20means any product that is intended to be consumed by humans or animals through inhalation or ingestion containing tetrahydrocannabinol and tetrahydrocannabinolic acids that are artificially or

-21 ingestion containing tetrahydrocannabinol and tetrahydrocannabinolic acids that are artificially or 22 natural derived from hemp where inhalation or ingestion is reasonably likely to result in 23 alternations of perception, cognition, or behavior.

-- IX.
-No later than December 1, 2024, the commission, jointly with the department, shall develop draft legislation to: - (a) Transfer regulatory authority of the therapeutic cannabis program authorized under RSA 126-X, in whole or in part, to the commission; and - (b) Regulate cannabis retail outlets' sale of cannabis and cannabis products to qualifying - 29 patients and designated caregivers. - 30
+- (d) The resources required to regulate hemp processors, product manufacturers, hemp products, and the retail sale of intoxicating hemp products; and - (e) The regulations governing the production and the sale of intoxicating ingestible or smokable products containing hemp-derived cannabinoids may not be less restrictive than the provisions of RSA 318-F or administrative rules enacted pursuant to RSA 541-A. For purposes of this section, "intoxicating ingestible or smokable products containing hemp-derived cannabinoids" means any product that is intended to be consumed by humans or animals through inhalation or ingestion containing tetrahydrocannabinol and tetrahydrocannabinolic acids that are artificially or natural derived from hemp where inhalation or ingestion is reasonably likely to result in alternations of perception, cognition, or behavior. - VIII.
+No later than December 1, 2024, the commission, jointly with the department, shall develop draft legislation to: - (a) Transfer regulatory authority of the therapeutic cannabis program authorized under RSA 126-X, in whole or in part, to the commission; and - (b) Regulate cannabis retail outlets' sale of cannabis and cannabis products to qualifying patients and designated caregivers. - 318-F:10 Prohibitions: Advertising Cannabis Sales.

-318-F:9-a Operational Control of Cannabis.

-I. Not later than 12 months after the effective date of this section, the commission shall develop draft legislation and adopt rules subject to the rulemaking process pursuant to RSA 541-A for franchising cannabis retail outlets which keeps all operational control distinct from regulatory control.
-The rules shall include the following:

-(a) Procedures for the application, issuance, transfer, approval, denial, renewal, suspension, and revocation of an agency store agreement for cannabis retail outlets.

-1 (1) The commission shall decide within 60 days of receipt of a complete application 2 and provide the decision to the agency store.
-The commission shall extend the time period for the 3 decision upon written agreement of the applicant.
-4 (2) Notwithstanding any rules created by the commission, any transfer or sale of 5 cannabis agency store is subject to approval of the commission.
-6 (3) No vendor that provides cannabis inventory tracking in New Hampshire and no 7 individual with a threshold financial interest in a vendor that provides cannabis inventory tracking 8 in New Hampshire may hold a threshold financial interest in a cannabis agency store.
-9 (b) Rules governing the selection of cannabis retail outlets to include, but not limited to: 10 (1) Prohibiting the licensure of more than 15 cannabis retail outlets.
-11 (2) Providing that a major criteria in assessing the relative merits of each 12 application will incorporate the successful operation of an alternative treatment center registered 13 under RSA 126-X and may convert to a cannabis retail outlet for sales permitted under this chapter 14 and RSA 126-X. 15 (3) Determining whether to increase the number of cannabis agency stores no less 16 than every 2 years, and, if so, by how many.
-17 (4) Ensuring an equitable distribution of cannabis retail outlets based on geography 18 and population, including: 19 (A) Providing for no more than the greater of one cannabis agency store per 20 municipality or no more than one cannabis agency store per 15,000 residents of a municipality.
-21 (B) Increasing access to legal cannabis in New Hampshire for people throughout 22 the state.
-23 (5) Providing that no cannabis agency store may be located within 1,000 feet of a 24 pre-existing cannabis agency store unless the municipality where the establishment seeks to operate 25 has established a smaller distance limitation or waived the restriction.
-26 (6) Procedures to revoke the agency agreement of any agency store which has not 27 applied for a license within a designated timeframe, or an agency store operator who is not 28 compliant with the license application process.
-29 (7) Procedures to accept applications for agency stores within 3 months of an agency 30 store being revoked, surrendered, or not renewed.
-31 (c) Restrictions on the logos, signage, marketing, and display of cannabis and cannabis 32 products, including but not limited to: 33 (1) A prohibition on mass-market campaigns that have a high likelihood of reaching 34 minors; 35 (2) A prohibition on marketing to minors, including marketing specifically related to 36 social media; 37 (3) Restrictions to prevent cannabis from being marketed to minors;

-1 (4) A prohibition on the sale of cannabis products that are named, packaged, 2 marketed, or designed in a way that mimics or is likely to cause confusion with commercially 3 available, trademarked non-cannabis products, including relating to their logos, the sound of the 4 product or brand, packaging, taste, appearance, and commercial impression; 5 (5) A prohibition on giveaways of cannabis, cannabis products, or cannabis 6 accessories, including samples; 7 (6) A prohibition on neon signs; 8 (7) A prohibition on signage, cannabis retail outlet logos, and advertisements that 9 include slang for cannabis, images of cannabis or cannabis paraphernalia, or images that encourage 10 over-consumption; 11 (8) A requirement that each cannabis retail outlet include in its name "[City or 12 Town] Cannabis Outlet" or "New Hampshire Cannabis Outlet."
-The commission may require 13 approval of any retail outlet name to ensure it does not encourage overconsumption, appeal to 14 minors, or otherwise violate reasonable restrictions on naming; and 15 (9) The commission may develop rules around the finish and quality of exterior of 16 buildings and lot, which may include limits on colors and fonts for signage and logos.
-The 17 commission may design a standard logo all outlets must use, with the only variation being their 18 outlet name.
-19 (d) Restrictions on the hours of sale when a cannabis retail outlet may sell cannabis and 20 cannabis products, provided the regulations shall not allow cannabis retail outlets to begin sales 21 before 6:00 a.m. or to sell cannabis or cannabis products after 11:45 p.m.
-22 (e) Annual mandatory training and continuing education required or recommended for 23 licensees, which shall include, but not be limited to, training on checking photo identification and for 24 false identification.
-25 II.
-Privacy Protections.
-26 (a) In order to ensure that individual privacy is protected, an agency store shall not 27 require a consumer to provide a cannabis retail outlet with personal information other than 28 government-issued identification to determine the consumer's age, and a cannabis establishment 29 shall not be required to acquire and record personal information about consumers.
-30 (b) In order to ensure that individual privacy is protected, no agency store may record or 31 store a consumer's name, address, purchases, or contact information unless the consumer consents 32 in writing.
-No agency store may make granting permission for the collection or storage of the above 33 information a condition of a consumer purchasing cannabis from the outlet.
-34 III.
-The agency agreement may prohibit or restrict lobbying in a manner consistent with the 35 First Amendment.

-IV.
-As conditions of the agency store agreement, the commission shall:(a) Restrict lobbying by agency stores.